 As I said earlier, baths help me with the pain of winter (along with walking too much or any joint pain I may get at random) but it is very hard for me to judge the temperature of a bath by myself.
 Usually, if I need a bath, my dad will test the temperature for me and let me know when it is safe to get into it.

 This is because if I ran the bath by myself, I would have one side telling me that it is too cold and the other telling me it is too hot.
-Usually, I listen to my right side because my left can adjust better but this could lead to accidental scolding.
+Usually, I listen to my right side because my left can adjust better but this could lead to accidental scalding.
 Not a nice thought.

-It’s the same with anything that has some sort of temperature related to it.
+It’s the same with anything that has some sort of temperature-related to it.
 I have to be careful and mindful of my right side as it will not know how to react with something that is not room temperature.

 Over the last few weeks, because the UK has had some extreme weather this year, my right side has been confused as to whether to act as if it is winter and cause me great pain or act as if it is summer and make me tired.
 So it has decided to do both.
-Thankfully, autumn approaches and the weather is stabilising a bit, so the pain will stop for awhile, at least until late October.
+Thankfully, autumn approaches and the weather is stabilising a bit, so the pain will stop for a while, at least until late October.

 Thanks for listening

 I don’t know what people will make of it.
 I just thought it was interesting that not only am I battling a world made for the abled, but am battling two halves of my body as they fight for what they think is the best temperature and act differently to each season.
-Anyway I hope you enjoyed this post.
+Anyway, I hope you enjoyed this post.